 If opportunity is provided students may engage in leading (or co-leading) a counseling group or psycho-educational group.
 (CACREP 3.E).
 This assignment is a requirement pertaining to the MAC clinical sequence courses (Practicum and Internship) as a whole and may be satisfied in any one or more of those courses.
 If a group leadership experience is engaged in during practicum or internship it must also conform to all other practicum and/or internship parameters.
-A "Group Experience Form" (see course Canvas page) must be signed by your site supervisor and turned into your individual supervisor before the first group session.
-Note: MAC Students graduating in 2022 are expected to get 120-150 group hours as part of the overall 400 direct hours required in the practicum and internship sequence.
+A "Group Experience Form" must be signed by your site supervisor and turned into your individual supervisor before the first group session.
+Note: Students are expected to obtain 120-150 hours of direct counseling with multiple-person clients (i.e., couples, families and/or groups) as part of the overall 400 direct hours required in the practicum and internship sequence.